AdamBoley/Project-Beergate/README.md

 - Modify Reviews so that they have realistic content, not just Lorem Ipsum bulk text

 - Have enough records in the database so that all sorting and filtering views work and can be demostrated

-- Use the checking thing to check if a user is the post's author - if so, remove/disable the upvote button, or trigger it automatically.
-    - adding an upvote automatically is difficult, since the add_review function does not allow an upvote to be assigned during the upload/save process
-    - disabling the upvote/downvote buttons is relatively simple - use the checker statement employed elsewhere

 Summernote editor:
 - continue tweaking settings, possibly apply different settings for the comment editor.